dalealleshouse/algorithms/quick_sort/README.md

 # Quick Sort

 Sorting algorithm that is prevalent in practice.
 Although it has the same runtime on average as merge sort, in practice it will execute faster due to reduced memory requirements.
+Additionally, it is far easier to implement than quick sort.

 ## Runtime
 O(n log(2, n)) _on average_